rgnespolo/Gaze-Tracking-Platform-for-Surgical-Behavior-Analysis/README.md

 Research-grade eye gaze trackers are expensive and not widely available.
 Also, the software employed for data analysis is not open-source.
 This code make it possible to any researcher to extract gaze data from the overlay data provided by manufacturers and to perform features extraction such as:
 - Identification of saccades, fixations, and smooth pursuit;
 - Dynamic generation of areas of interest (AOI) via Deep learning;
-The code is also compatible with any set of x,y coordinates extracted from any eye tracking method such as https://github.com/brownhci/WebGazer
+The code is also compatible with any set of x,y coordinates extracted from any eye tracking method such as [Webgazer with WebGazer.js](https://github.com/brownhci/WebGazer).

 This project would not be possible without the previous work from:
 - https://github.com/dbolya/yolact